 How and when do I pay for my lawn service?

-Our customers are welcome to pay for their services at the time of service or be invoiced by email or left on the last monthly visit.
+Our customers are welcome to pay for their services at the time of service or be invoiced by email or mail.
 We take cash, check & credit cards (online only).
 We tell our customers “whatever is most convenient for them works for us”.

 If rain is likely on your scheduled service day we may service your property a day early or as soon as conditions improve.

 Our customers can view & print their invoices anytime from our web site.
 Simply login with your username & password on our Login Page.

 As always our customers can cancel any scheduled service for any reason at any time by simply notifying us by email or phone within 3 days of service.

 The only thing we require is that our customers agree to pay us for any service that has been completed up until a date that a customer may want to cancel service.

 What counties do you work in?